Bake Better Bread: French Flour

 What type of flour should I use?

 • Type 45 – The whitest of flours.
+You’ll discover there are two types, one created specifically for croissants and brioches (sometimes called Gruau).
+The second is similar to sponge flour you might find in the supermarket.
 I use this flour for making scones and cakes with excellent results.

 • Type 55 and Type 65 – These are typically used for bread making.
 I like to use Type 65 which has a slightly rougher feel and is my flour of choice for baguettes